harishMadhavan1010/sky130-rtldesign/README.md

 This github repository holds a report/summary of my experiences participating in the workshop "RTL design using Verilog with SKY130 Technology" under Kunal Ghosh.

 ## Table of Contents
-* Day 1
+* Day 1: Introduction to iverilog and Yosys
-  - Introduction to Iverilog
+  - Preliminary Tasks
-  - Using iverilog to generate VCDs
+  - Simulation of 2:1 Mux using iverilog
-  - Introduction to Yosys
+  - Synthesis of 2:1 Mux using Yosys

-* Day 2
+* Day 2:
   - Understanding .lib file
   - Hierarchical and Flat synthesis
   - Optimization using Flip Flops